 From the day-use area, walk past the picnic tables heading north towards the Nature House and follow the trail into the forest.
 At a junction, go left and walk up the gravel path as it arrives at a bridge with a tunnel under the highway to your left.
 It's this tunnel that you have to walk through to get to the other side of the highway.
 Carefully climb down the rocks at the sides of the culvert and walk up into the tunnel, passing through it to the rocky creek bed on the other side.

-Once on the other side of the highway, we will first visit Niagara Falls and then return to the point where you are standing having just gone through the tunnel.
-Walk up the left side of the creek bed to a trail and follow that trail uphill.
-Only a short distance and it rounds a corner where the tall, slim Niagara Falls comes into view.
+Once on the other side of the highway, walk up the left side of the creek bed to a trail.
+First, follow that trail uphill next to the creek to visit Niagara Falls and then, afterwards, you will return to this point to continue the hike to the trestle.
+Walk along the trail as it follows Niagara Creek and after a short distance, the trail rounds a corner where the tall, slim Niagara Falls comes into view.
 The waterfall drops 47.5 meters from above, landing in a pool in the canyon up ahead.
 Walk down into the canyon for a closer view but do not stand near or under the waterfall as rocks, logs, and other debris can come tumbling down from above.

 The trail climbs gradually at first, then becomes steeper as it passes next to a chain linked fence.
 The path crosses a bridge over Niagara Creek above the waterfall, where plenty of logs and other debris sit, stuck below between the rocks.
 After crossing the bridge, follow the trail up the steps and continue as it steeply climbs through the forest.